Nash equilibirum and the Legendre transform in optimal stopping games with one dimensional diffusions: Nash equilibrium in optimal stopping games

 As $\partial^{H}f(x) \subseteq \partial^{H}_{\varepsilon}G(x) =\emptyset$ it follows that either $l_0^{\prime}=l_{G}^{x}(c^{\prime},f(x))$ and/or $r_0^{\prime}= r_{G}^{x}(c^{\prime},f(x))$.
 Consequently, for sufficiently small $\eta >0$, either $l_{\eta}^{\prime}=l_{G}^{x}(c^{\prime},f(x)+\eta)$ and/or $r_{\eta}^{\prime}=r_{G}^{x}(c^{\prime},f(x)+\eta)$.
 Thus $f(y) =f(x) +\eta +c^{\prime}(y-x)$ for some $y\in [ l_{f}(x) ,r_f(x)] $ which contradicts that $f$ is concave on $[ l_{f}(x),r_{f}(x)]$.
 We may conclude that it is not possible to construct a function $f\in \widetilde{\mathrm{S}}\mathrm{up}(G,H]$ passing through $p\in[W^G(x),W^G(x)+\varepsilon^{\ast}(x))$ or equivalently, it is not possible to construct a function $\tilde{f}\in \mathrm{Sup}(G,H]$ passing though $\tilde{p}\in[G(x'),G(x')+\varepsilon^{\ast}(F(x')))$ for arbitrary $x'\in I$.
 Hence $(G)_{H}^{\ast \ast }\geq \hat{V}$ and a symmetric argument can be used to show that assuming $(H)_{\ast \ast}^{G}<\check{V}$ leads to a similar contradiction. \end{proof}

-The next theorem is the main result in this section and shows when (\ref{integ assumption}) and (\ref{boundary assumption}) hold, $\hat{V}=\check{V}$ is equivalent to the existence of a Nash equilibrium in the optimal stopping game defined in (\ref{lower value})-(\ref{upper value}).
-As such it is a purely analytical version of one direction of \cite{Peskir} Theorem 2.1.
+The next theorem is the main result in this section and shows when (\ref{integ assumption}) and (\ref{boundary assumption}) hold, $\hat{V}=\check{V}$ implies the existence of a Nash equilibrium in the optimal stopping game defined in (\ref{lower value})-(\ref{upper value}).
+As such it is a purely analytical version of one direction of Theorem 2.1 in \cite{Peskir2}.
 Take

 as the candidate stopping regions.

 \begin{theorem} Let

 and suppose that assumptions (\ref{integ assumption}) and (\ref{boundary assumption}) hold.
 The optimal stopping game (\ref{lower value})-(\ref{upper value}) has a Nash equilibrium and $(\tau ^{\ast },\sigma ^{\ast })$ is a saddle point, i.e. for any $\tau$, $\sigma$